streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

 ### Display the selected data

-1. Insert a header to identify subset of data you will display.
+1. Insert a header to identify the subset of data you will display.

    ```python
    st.header("Selected members")